irskep/sphinx-better-theme/docs/index.rst

 to customize beyond a few inconsequential color and layout settings.
 Their markup and stylesheets do not lend themselves to tweaking.

-Additionally, I have a few subjective problems with the default Sphinx theme (and the other built-in themes) that I think ``better-sphinx-theme`` at least partially solves:
+Additionally, ``better-sphinx-theme`` contains a few differences that offer subjective improvements over the default theme and other built-in themes:

 1. Less unnecessary color and fewer different colors.
 I'm not opposed to the use of color on the web.
 I just think it's more professional to use a